butterstick-fpga/test-fixture-sw/README.md

 ### Phase 1
 1. Locate a linux computer.
 These tests have been developed on an Ubuntu based machine.
 2. Plug in the 'butterstick-programmer' board to your computer.
-The programmer makes use of an FTDI232H, which should appear.
+The programmer makes use of an FTDI232H, which should appear without needing drivers.
 3. Install python dependencies `pyftdi`
 ```
 python3 -m pip install pyftdi --user